wfdeller/waldo/README.md

 ## How It Works

-### Camera-Resistant Overlay System
+### Modular Overlay System

+1. **Overlay Type Selection**: Choose from QR, luminous, steganography, hybrid, or beagle overlays
+2. **Luminous Patterns**: Attempts to use brightness variations for enhanced camera detection
+3. **QR Code Positioning**: Attempts to place QR codes in screen corners with blue channel modulation
-1. **LSB Steganography**: Embeds watermark data in the least significant bits of image pixels
+4. **LSB Steganography**: Embeds watermark data in the least significant bits of image pixels
-2. **Multi-Layer Embedding**: Creates watermarks using multiple techniques for redundancy
-3. **Overlay Creation**: Creates nearly invisible `NSWindow` with camera-detectable patterns
+5. **Composite Rendering**: Attempts to combine multiple overlay types for increased robustness
-4. **Adaptive Detection**: Uses correlation matching and pattern recognition for camera photos
+6. **Adaptive Detection**: Attempts to use luminance analysis and QR pattern matching
-5. **Hourly Refresh**: Updates watermark data every hour for temporal tracking
+7. **Hourly Refresh**: Updates watermark data every hour for temporal tracking

 ### Extraction Process